I have been vegetarian since high school (I am 24 now), and I wanted to share the answers to the most common questions I receive.

 Do I miss eating meat?

-Nope because I have plenty of alternatives and I been vegetarian for so long.
+Nope because I have plenty of alternatives and I have been vegetarian for so long.
 At first I missed eating chicken, but then I found veggie chicken nuggets and I was fine after that.

 What do I eat?